Bipartisan U.S. Senate group seeks Plan B on voting rights after Democratic bill's defeat

 By David Morgan

-The group of lawmakers led by Republican Senator Susan Collins and including conservative Democrats Joe Manchin and Kyrsten Sinema are due to meet virtually on Friday to discuss reform of the 1887 Electoral Count Act (ECA), which allows members of Congress to dispute presidential election results.
+Lawmakers led by Republican Senator Susan Collins and including conservative Democrats Joe Manchin and Kyrsten Sinema, are due to meet virtually on Friday to discuss reform of the 1887 Electoral Count Act, sometimes called the ECA, which allows members of Congress to dispute presidential election results.

-Staff representing members of the group were due to discuss options on Thursday.

-"There's a good win there," Manchin told reporters late on Wednesday.
-"I mean, my goodness, that's what caused the insurrection."
+"We see what happened in the insurrection," said Manchin, who is leading the Democratic side of the bipartisan effort.
+"We're going to get a bunch of people together, Democrats and Republicans, and get a good piece of legislation that protects the counting of the vote."

-Manchin spoke after he and Sinema stymied an attempt by their fellow Democrats to overturn the Senate's 60-vote threshold for most legislation and pass sweeping voting rights legislation with a simple majority.
+Manchin spoke a day after he and Sinema stymied an attempt by their fellow Democrats to overturn the Senate's 60-vote threshold for most legislation and pass sweeping voting rights legislation with a simple majority.

-With the 100-seat Senate split 50-50, Democrats need all of their caucus members to support overturning the 60-vote rule known as the Senate filibuster.
-Manchin and Sinema voted against the effort after Republicans used the filibuster to stop Democrats from advancing voting-rights legislation for a fifth time.

 The Jan.
 6 Capitol riot and a wave of new restrictive voting laws in Republican-led states spawned by Trump's false claims of a stolen 2020 election have raised concerns about the integrity of the U.S. election system.

-Lawmakers and other elected officials, including Republicans who deny Trump's false claims about massive voter fraud in 2020, have also been targeted for harassment and removal from office.
+Lawmakers and election officials, including Republicans who deny Trump's false claims about massive voter fraud, have also been targeted for harassment and removal from office.
+Manchin said he wants threatening or accosting an election official to be a federal crime.

 After the Democratic voting-rights effort failed on Wednesday, senators said there could be scope to meet the 60-vote threshold with more limited legislation aimed at curbing congressional intervention in presidential elections through ECA reform.